BakhtiarAhmed41/Bank-Account-Management-System/README.md

 # Bank-Account-Management-System
-It is project for Bank Account Management System created with C++ using OOP concepts.
-It is a console based project.
+A Bank Account Management System created with C++ using OOP concepts.
+It is a terminal based project.